Finetuning CLIP to Reason about Pairwise Differences: Introduction

 While contrastive-based pretraining on large datasets aims to achieve this embedding alignment, a notable drawback of CLIP models is that they do not exhibit the structure of purely language-based embeddings.
 For instance, text embeddings satisfy \textit{analogies} in embedding space using vector arithmetic, e.g., Text(``\textit{King}'') - Text(``\textit{Man}") + Text(``\textit{Woman}'') $\approx$ Text (``\textit{Queen}") \citep{mikolov2013efficient}, while CLIP has no such property.
 In addition to these shortcomings, previous works demonstrate that CLIP's embeddings lack geometric properties \citep{goel2022cyclip}, exhibit large gaps between different modalities \citep{liang2022mind}, and struggle with handling more complex descriptions, such as connections between multiple attributes and objects \citep{Lewis2022DoesCB}.
 As CLIP is commonly used as a backbone for a wide variety of tasks \citep{ramesh2022hierarchical, podell2023sdxl, bain2022clip}, accurately encoding meaningful differences between images can lead to benefits in many downstream tasks, such as compositional text-to-image generation or retrieval.

-In this paper, we propose to align the difference between CLIP's image encodings with a semantically meaningful text description of their difference, to improve its ability to reason about differences.
-We show that these differences between images are poorly localized in CLIP's embedding space (see our experiments in \cref{sec:difference_classification}).
+In this paper, we propose to align the difference between CLIP's text encodings of meaningful text descriptions of differences with the corresponding differences in image embeddings, to improve its ability to reason about differences.
+We show that these text differences between images are poorly localized in CLIP's embedding space (see our experiments in \cref{sec:difference_classification}).
 On the contrary, prior work has shown that large language models (LLMs) can generate meaningful differences between concepts \citep{howard2023neurocomparatives}.
 We thus use LLMs to generate a synthetic dataset of text descriptions of the differences between pairs of images from an image-caption paired dataset (e.g., COCO \citep{lin2014microsoft}).
-We then finetune CLIP to align these comparisons with the differences in CLIP's image embeddings via a contrastive objective.
+We then finetune CLIP to align these comparisons with the differences in CLIP's frozen image embeddings via a contrastive objective.
 This process, which we refer to as \textbf{PC-CLIP} (Pairwise Comparison CLIP) is visualized in \cref{fig:comp_visualization}.

 Motivated by our pairwise comparison-based finetuning, we develop a new inference mechanism, which we refer to as \textit{comparative prompting}.
 This approach looks to improve downstream performance by incorporating prior knowledge in the form of text descriptions of the differences between classes.
 For instance, for a classification task between images of a crab and lobster, one can describe (or ask an LLM to describe) the following difference: ``\textit{Crabs have a rounded, flat body, while lobsters have a long body, large claws, and a pronounced tail.}'' Our approach uses this comparative prompt to update and further separate the class prompts for these similar classes (see \cref{fig:comp_prompt}).